 - xkcd comic Seismic Waves satirizes people who tweet obsessively by depicting them retweeting warnings about earthquakes rather than taking precautions.
-Became truth in 2011 Virginia Earthquake, where people in Boston and New York City reported reading Twitter messages from people in Baltimore, DC, and Richmond reacting to the earthquake 15-30 seconds before feeling the tremors themselves.
+Became truth with the 2011 Virginia Earthquake, where people in Boston and New York City reported reading Twitter messages from people in Baltimore, DC, and Richmond reacting to the earthquake 15-30 seconds before feeling the tremors themselves.
 This was largely due to the geology of the east coast, which is not prone to big earthquakes, resulting in older rock that transfers the energy further, but slower, than areas that are much more prone to Earthquakes.

 - Played for Laughs in the Game Grumps's playthrough of The Legend of Zelda: The Wind Waker, where Arin decides to take a selfie with Ganondorf in the middle of the Final Battle.
 Danny chews him out for his foolishness while he tries to justify it by saying "When am I ever gonna be here again?!".
 Danny made a Call-Back to this a few years later with The Legend of Zelda: Breath of the Wild, snarkily asking Arin if he was going to repeat the stunt in this game (he didn't).

 - Danger Mouse:

 - In "The World Wide Spider", the monster-of-the-week's rampage keeps crossing paths with a tour group that's always standing in front of whichever landmark it's about to attack.
 The group includes one particular tourist who always stays put long enough to take a selfie of himself with the monster in the background.

 - When Penfold gets addicted to his new phone, he starts posting vast quantities of selfies to social media, even while on secret missions.
 Baron Greenback uses these posts to track the duo and thwart DM's every move.
-DM is eventually to use Penfold's addiction to his advantage in order to halt the Baron's scheme.
+DM eventually uses Penfold's addiction to his advantage in order to halt the Baron's scheme.

 - Kaeloo: In one episode where the main four get stranded on an island full of cannibals, Pretty decides to take pictures of herself crying over them getting stuck and post them on social media site Fakebook.
 Her sister then points out that she could go rescue them instead.